-Here are five cooking apps to whet your appetite.
+Here we'll tell you all about five cooking apps to whet your appetite.
 Don't forget to check out the video above to see them in action.

 With 350,000 recipes BigOven is a tasty place to start if you want recipe inspiration.